Test Code AFP Alpha Fetoprotein Tumor Marker

 Clinical Significance

 AFP is a tumor associated protein.
-AFP levels can assist in the prognosis and managment of patients with non-seminomatous testicular carcinoma.
+AFP levels can assist in the prognosis and management of patients with non-seminomatous testicular carcinoma.
 Elevated AFP levels have also been associated with ataxia telangiectasia, hereditary tyrosinemia, neonatal hyperbilirubinemia, acute and chronic viral hepatitis, cirrhosis, and other malignancies.
 Therefore, AFP is not recommended as a screening tool for cancer detection in the general population.

 CPT Code(s)